JovaniTarnowski/Correlation_Stock/README.md

 # Correlation Stock

-Make correlations between stocks in a portfolio.
+Make correlations between stocks in a portfolio and plot it.

 Get Stocks and Stock Indexes Tickers on [Yahoo Finance](https://finance.yahoo.com/)